ioBroker/ioBroker.docs/docs/en/trouble/README.md

 ## I have several different nodejs versions on my computer?
 ## Suddenly ioBroker / Adapter no longer works with the message "Syntax Error Unexpected / Invalid Token or similar."
 (File corrupt, SD card ...)
 ## At adapter start Error 7 / Reconnect to DB (reasons ... solutions)
-## The ioBroker is suddenly no longer available, but my computer is still? (syslog oom or something)
+## The ioBroker can suddenly no longer be reached, but my computer is still? (syslog oom or something)
 ## The whole host suddenly freezes during operation (swapping top ...)
 ## The whole host freezes during adapter updates (e.g. sql installation)
-## How can I manually reinstall the js controller and when should I do something like that?
+## How can I manually reinstall the js-controller and when should I do something like that?
 What do I have to consider?
 ## How can I manually reinstall an adapter and when should I do this?
 What do I have to consider?
 ## When installing an adapter, a window appears with "index.html not found"?
 (Install Admin3)
 ## Are all my adapters gone?